 The fund’s Institutional Shares commenced operations on March 31, 2008.
 For the period prior to the commencement of operations of the Institutional Shares, the performance information shown is for the fund’s A Shares.
 The performance of the A Shares has not been adjusted to reflect the expenses of the Institutional Shares since the Institutional Shares have a lower expense ratio than the expenses of the A Shares.
 The performance of the A Shares has been adjusted to reflect the absence of sales charges and to remove any voluntary waiver of fund expenses related to the A Shares that may have occurred prior to commencement of operations of the Institutional Shares.
 The performance of the A Shares has not been adjusted to reflect the expenses of the Institutional Shares since the Institutional Shares are estimated to have a lower expense ratio than the expense ratio of the A Shares.
 See the prospectus for other fees and expenses that apply to a continued investment in the fund.

 International investing involves special risks including currency risk, increased volatility, political risks, and differences in auditing and other financial standards.
+Prices of emerging-market and frontier-market securities can be significantly more volatile than the prices of securities in developed countries, and currency risk and political risks are accentuated in emerging markets.

 Small company stocks may be less liquid and subject to greater price volatility than large capitalization stocks.